 DRAAK: "I read the script.
 Uh.
 I mean, I had a sacred vision!"

 The irony of all this is that while the game itself is absolutely dreadful, failing in nearly every way it's possible for a third-person game to fail while still looking reasonably pretty (for its time), it actually succeeds at being one of the funniest action games around.
-It's effectively a bad game that gives itself the Mystery Science Theater 3000 treatment while you play it, whether it's pointing out that fishing has no place in a supposed action adventure, Skye getting as cross as you will be at the fact that she's a "warrior hero adventurer goddess who CAN'T SWIM, OKAY?", or Draak referencing the fact that while everyone hates comic relief sidekicks like him, at least he amuses himself.
+It's giving itself the Mystery Science Theater 3000 treatment while you play, whether it's pointing out that fishing has no place in a supposed action adventure, Skye getting cross at the fact that she's a "warrior hero adventurer goddess who CAN'T SWIM", or Draak referencing the fact that while everyone hates comic relief sidekicks like him, at least he amuses himself.
 If it was just a little bit better, it'd be worth checking out just for that.

 PC Gamer would like to make it clear that no promotional consideration was provided for this article about a 2002 game that nobody cared about back then either.
-We'd happily accept a few free crates of Mars Planets though, because they're awesome.
 Want to see another advergame that people remember a bit more warmly?
 Check out Evan's write-up of Chex Quest , the cereal killer simulator.